ubuntu-robotics/wifi-hotspot-config/README.md

 ## Configurations

 The snap takes 3 configurations:
 - `ssid`, the ssid of the hotspot to create.
-Default value: `UbuntuCore Hotspot`
+Default value: `Ubuntu Core Hotspot`
 - `password`, the password if the hotspot to create.
 Default value: `0123456789`
 - `wifi-interface`, the name of the wifi interface to use for the hotspot.
 Default value: `wlan0`